Puerto Ángel

-Puerto Ángel (English: "Angel Port") is a Mexican small coastal town in the state of Oaxaca located in the municipality of San Pedro Pochutla.
+Puerto Ángel (English: "Angel Port") is a Mexican port and town in the state of Oaxaca located in the municipality of San Pedro Pochutla.
 It, along with San Agustinillo and Playa Zipolite are known as the "Riviera Oaxaqueña".
 It is located 9 km south of city of Pochutla approximately 50 kilometers west of Huatulco and 80 kilometers east of Puerto Escondido.
 Despite tourism development since the 1960s, the town is still mostly a fishing village, located on a small bay surrounded by rocky hills that lead into the Sierra Madre del Sur.
 It was founded in the mid-19th century as a port for the region's coffee and lumber industries but since then other means of shipping these products has replaced it.

 History

 The community was founded in the 1850s when, through the efforts of Benito Juárez, the government built a wharf.
 At that time, this was a very isolated part of the country and the port was designed to help the area develop its coffee and lumber industries, by giving it a means to ship these products to other parts of the country.
 The port reached its height by 1870, when it was the busiest port in the state of Oaxaca.
 However, after this time several developments lead to the port's decline.
 A rail connection and road connected Salina Cruz to the capital and it emerged as a port.
 Also, federal sponsorship of the wharf at Puerto Ángel faded after Juárez's death.

 In the 1960s, tourists began to take interest in this part of Oaxaca's coastline.
 Highway 175, which has been only a dirt trail, was paved.
 Highway 200, which links most of Mexico's Pacific coast towns was built in the 1970s and 1980s, connecting Puerto Ángel with more popular beach destinations to the north.
-Gradually, small hotels were built to accommodate tourists, who come from inside the country due to the lack of amenities such as hot water, air conditioning or other mod cons that most Western tourists desire.
+Gradually, small hotels were built to accommodate tourists, who come from inside the country due to the lack of amenities such as hot water, air conditioning, or other modern conveniences that most Western tourists desire.

 Hurricane Pauline made landfall at Puerto Ángel on 8 October 1997.
 Damage to this town and many other coastal areas of Oaxaca was extensive.

 The pier that was initially built in the 19th century was refurbished in 1999; however, it is too high to accommodate the fishing boats that use the harbor.

 In 2009, an unusually large number of pelicans migrated to the area due to colder than normal temperatures farther north.
 Many of these pelicans were accidentally drowned by fishermen's nets or run over by boats as they tried to get to the trapped fish.
 The fishermen asked for help from the government to figure out what to do to avoid these pelican deaths, as most claim to have affinity for the birds and many even have a pelican as a family pet.